 - Voice and Opera

 - Learn a foreign language.
-Doctoral programs in ethnomusicology require that students know at least one language that is relevant to their research specialization.
+Doctoral programs in ethnomusicology require knowledge of at least one language relevant to a student's research specialization.

-Ethnomusicologists are typically employed in academic settings; however, they can hold positions in museums, libraries, record labels or other institutions.
-Ethnomusicology and musicology positions can be found on job boards offered at college campuses or through groups such as the Society for Ethnomusicology.
-Job applicants must typically demonstrate ethnomusicology education and credentials, as well as experience.
+As we said earlier, ethnomusicologists with the required education and experience are typically employed in academic settings; however, they can hold positions at libraries, museums, record labels, or other institutions.
+Ethnomusicology and musicology positions can be found through college campus job boards or groups like the Society for Ethnomusicology.

 - Gain Experience.
-Since many ethnomusicologists work in academia, a common requirement is that candidates have demonstrated teaching experience.
+Since many ethnomusicologists work in academia, a common requirement is that candidates have past teaching experience.